 Language Proficiency Testing Opportunity for Seniors

-Registration closes on Monday, March 27
+Registration closed on Monday, March 27

-Jesuit and St. Francis are partnering to offer graduating seniors who are either heritage/first-language speakers of a language other than English or strong students in year four of languagse study a chance to test their proficiency using digital AAPPL exams to be administered on Saturday, April 1.
+Jesuit and St. Francis are partnering to offer graduating seniors who are either heritage/first-language speakers of a language other than English or strong students in year four of languages study a chance to test their proficiency using digital AAPPL exams to be administered on Saturday, April 1.

 Seniors who would like to test their proficiency in any of the following languages on that day may register to do so at the link above: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
 The full exam covers reading, writing, speaking and listening, and is available to Jesuit and St. Francis seniors for $25.
 Students who pass this proficiency exam at the level of Intermediate Mid (I-3) on all sections will be eligible for their respective school’s Seal of Biliteracy program.
 The AAPPL exams are developed by ACTFL, the American Council on the Teaching of Foreign Languages.
 You can read more about the AAPPL exams, including access to demo versions of the tests, at their website.